Best CD players 2024: Rediscover the OG of digital music with our pick of sharp-sounding players

 Avoid if you already own a Blu-ray unit: If you have a Blu-ray player or games console, the extra features might not be worth it.

 If you want a new CD player, maybe your best bet isn’t a CD player at all.
-Blu-ray players are fully compatible with CD, and have the benefit of also playing Blu-ray discs (both regular and 4k), as well as DVDs.
+Let me explain: Blu-ray players are fully compatible with the CD format, and have the benefit of also playing Blu-ray discs (both regular and 4k), as well as DVDs.

 They’re also generally cheaper.
 Ironically, many dedicated CD decks actually use Blu-ray drives, as they’re more widely available.
 The Panasonic DP-UB820 is an exceptionally well specified disc spinner, which just happens to do a great job with CDs.

-In addition to HDMI and optical digital audio outputs, there’s a full array of analogue audio outs, and in terms of CD performance, it’s more than able to hold its own against CD only players that cost the same or more.
+In addition to HDMI and optical digital audio outputs, there’s a full array of analogue audio outs, and in terms of CD performance, I found it to be more than able to hold its own against CD only players that cost the same or more.
 It also offers Hi-Res audio file support from USB.
-We reckon it’s exceptional value.
+I reckon the Panasonic DP-UB820 offers exceptional value.

 Best for hi-res audio